Subtitles and Transcript

 0:41 Well, it turns out when brains triple in size, they don't just get three times bigger; they gain new structures.
 And one of the main reasons our brain got so big is because it got a new part, called the "frontal lobe."
-And particularly, a part called the "pre-frontal cortex."
-Now what does a pre-frontal cortex do for you that should justify the entire architectural overhaul of the human skull in the blink of evolutionary time?
+Particularly, a part called the "pre-frontal cortex."
+What does a pre-frontal cortex do for you that should justify the entire architectural overhaul of the human skull in the blink of evolutionary time?

-1:05 Well, it turns out the pre-frontal cortex does lots of things, but one of the most important things it does is it is an experience simulator.
-Flight pilots practice in flight simulators so that they don't make real mistakes in planes.
+1:06 It turns out the pre-frontal cortex does lots of things, but one of the most important things it does is an experience simulator.
+Pilots practice in flight simulators so that they don't make real mistakes in planes.
 Human beings have this marvelous adaptation that they can actually have experiences in their heads before they try them out in real life.
 This is a trick that none of our ancestors could do, and that no other animal can do quite like we can.
 It's a marvelous adaptation.
 It's up there with opposable thumbs and standing upright and language as one of the things that got our species out of the trees and into the shopping mall.

-1:46 Now -- (Laughter) -- all of you have done this.
-I mean, you know, Ben and Jerry's doesn't have liver-and-onion ice cream, and it's not because they whipped some up, tried it and went, "Yuck."
+1:48 All of you have done this.
+Ben and Jerry's doesn't have liver-and-onion ice cream, and it's not because they whipped some up, tried it and went, "Yuck."
 It's because, without leaving your armchair, you can simulate that flavor and say "yuck" before you make it.

 2:35 Interestingly, there are data on these two groups of people, data on how happy they are.
 And this is exactly what you expected, isn't it?
 But these aren't the data.
 I made these up!